snu-cdrc/gencube/README.md

 ## Email and NCBI API key for E-utilities
 When you first run `gencube`, you'll be prompted for your email and NCBI API key, which are saved in the `.gencube_entrez_info` file in your home directory for future use.
 To update these details, edit this file.

-All gencube subcommands use `E-utilities`, requiring an email.
-Without an API key, you can make 3 requests per second; with an API key, this limit increases to 10 requests per second.
-If you hit usage limits, provide an API key.
+All gencube subcommands use `NCBI's Entrez Utilities (E-Utilities)`, requiring an email.
+Without an NCBI API key, you can make 3 requests per second; with an NCBI API key, this limit increases to 10 requests per second.
+If you register your NCBI API key, you can perform tasks at more than three times the speed when using the seqmeta subcommand, especially when fetching metadata.
+If possible, it is recommended to submit your API key.
 ```plaintext
 $ gencube
 Email address: